 When considering this life-altering cookie conundrum, think about cookies you enjoy.
 The wedding snowballs are an excellent idea.
 They have all the hallmarks of holiday cookies and they're bite-size.
 Whether you want Santa to ingest a handful of bite-size treats or plate one or two, it's important to discuss amongst the family before turning in for the evening.

 It's a tradition passed down from generation to generation.
 Our family placed two to three cookies on a Christmas dessert dish with a side of ice-cold milk.
 It was amazing to wake up Christmas morning and see Santa had eaten his cookies.
 It was pure magic.

 This cookie recipe is quick, easy, and accessible.
 Most of the ingredients should be in your cupboard.

 2 cups flour

-If you want to make your snowballs mixed with a little dirt....make the dark chocolate.
-Here's the additional ingredients needed.
+If you want to make your snowballs mixed with a little dirt....make dark chocolate.
+Here are the additional ingredients needed.

 6 tbs. dark unsweetened cocoa powder (divided)

 1 tbs. cinnamon (divided)